Getting Started With Functional Testing

-Bespoken makes it easy to do end-to-end testing for voice apps.
+Bespoken makes it easy to performing functional testing for Conversational applications.

 We use Virtual Devices to do it.
 A virtual device works like a physical device, such as Amazon Echo, but can be interacted with via our simple test scripting syntax (as well as programmatically via our API).